 - Games and activities.
 Pick age-appropriate games and walk through the game beforehand to see if it works in the area that you planning on using.
 “Games, where the kids move around like musical chairs, relays, and races, are great because young children have such short attention spans,” says Knutson.
 Cover tables with either butcher paper or a clear vinyl tablecloth if you have any messy activities.

 - Find helpers.
 Enlist help from a friend who can either come early to help you put the finishing touches on your party or stay late to help you clean up.
 Ask her to help with taking pictures or writing down the gift information so you can enjoy the day with your child.

 - Goodie bag or not?
 Dollar stores are a treasure trove for tiny gifts like pencils, erasers, a bottle of bubbles, etc. Yet, not every birthday party sends home goodie bags.
 A craft activity such as a decorated picture frame or painted flower pot can go home with the artist instead.

 - Protect your pets.
 If you have inside pets or the kids will be outside around the dog, separate your pets from the party for their own protection.
 Some children are afraid of dogs and some kids do not know how to treat pets properly.
 “It’s not fair to your animal to have a piece of cake shoved up its nose,” says Diane Smith, mom of two.

-· Be prepared for young children becoming overwhelmed with activity.
+- Be prepared for young children to become overwhelmed with activity.
 If you see a child that seems to be withdrawing, pull them aside and check in with them.
 Have a quiet area for anyone who needs it.

 Three-Week Birthday Party Planning Countdown